Spleen Pancreas And Liver Question And Answers

 Lesser Omentum Parts

-• Hepatogastric ligament: Part of lesser omentum between the stomach and liver
+• Hepatogastric Ligament: Part of lesser omentum between the stomach and liver

-• Hepatoduodenal ligament: Part of lesser omentum between duodenum and liver
+• Hepatoduodenal Ligament: Part of lesser omentum between duodenum and liver

 • Right margin of lesser omentum is free and it forms the anterior boundary of the epiploic foramen